jlevy/strif/README.md

 # strif

-Strif is a tiny (\~1000 loc) library of a \~30 string, file, and object utilities for modern Python.
+Strif is a tiny (\~1000 loc) library of \~30 string, file, and object utilities for modern Python.
 It has **zero dependencies**.

 It is simply a few functions and tricks that have repeatedly shown value in various projects.
-The goal is to complement the standard libs and fill in a few gaps, but not replace or wrap standard libraries.
+The goal is not to give a comprehensive suite of utilities but simply to complement the standard libraries and fill in a few gaps.

 ✨ **NEW:** **Version 3.0** is out and has additions and updates for Python 3.10-3.13! ✨